- Drug policies should be developed through a structured and objective assessment of priorities and evidence.

 The applicant must have a demonstrable track record in a policy field relevant to national, regional and international drug policy, and demonstrate the ability for credible and constructive engagement with policy makers.

 The applicant’s work must have national, regional and/or international geographical coverage.
+However, IDPC will consider applications from sub-national organisations on a case-by-case basis.

 The applicant must add to the geographic and/or thematic coverage of IDPC.